 When I run fast, I have to poop.
 It’s pretty much a given, and it’s quite maddening.
 Every PR effort I make is thwarted by a stop in a Porta-Potty, and while I’ve always made it to that blue plastic beacon of relief in time, it haunts me to think about the day I won’t.

-Although I have no non-running-related symptoms, I’ve always suspected I likely have some sort of food intolerance.
+Although I have no non-running-related symptoms, I’ve always suspected I likely have some sort of food sensitivity.
 My track buddies guessed it was gluten, which wasn’t too surprising: gluten-free mania has swept the nation over the past few years, and a 2015 paper published in the International Journal of Sport Nutrition and Exercise Metabolism reported that 41 percent of nonceliac athletes had tried a gluten-free diet.
 A follow-up study published in Medicine and Science in Sports and Exercise, however, found that athletes saw no improvement after eliminating gluten.
 That was my experience: I cut gluten from my diet for two weeks yet was still doing repeats to and from the restroom.

 Well, now there is—or at least there claims to be.
 Over-the-counter food-sensitivity testing kits, which measure the body’s inflammatory response to foods via a quick finger-prick blood test, are gaining popularity, especially with naturopathic doctors and wellness coaches.
 I wanted to try one for myself.